 Resistant bean varieties

-Once these viruses are in your soil, they are difficult to get rid of - it is far better to start with clean seeds and do what you can about those pesky aphids.
+Once these viruses are in your soil, it is hard to get rid of them.
+It is far better to start with clean seeds and do what you can about those pesky aphids.
+Comments are closed.

 Welcome!You can grow a surprising amount of food in your own yard.
 Ask me how!
 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.